-For example, in a business transfer, employees of the transferred business are entitled to have their employment agreements transferred to the acquiring entity on unaltered conditions (see question 33).
+For example, in a business transfer, employees of the transferred business are entitled to have their employment agreements transferred to the acquiring entity on unaltered conditions.
 Further, a buyer of a business may by operation of law assume environmental rights and liabilities of the transferred operation, including liabilities for contamination caused by previous operators.

-As a general rule, unencumbered (wholly owned) assets can normally be transferred without any consents or information requirements, but a transfer of liabilities and certain assets (such as contracts) normally requires consent from the relevant counterparties (see question 7).
+As a general rule, unencumbered (wholly owned) assets can normally be transferred without any consents or information requirements, but a transfer of liabilities and certain assets (such as contracts) normally requires consent from the relevant counterparties.